Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 - *second_tbl* - The second table whose keys are being unioned
 - *excludes* - Table of values to exclude from the union.
 (Optional)

+### *HUD*
+Helper methods that can be used when displaying client-side UIs

+**HUD:PaintBar(r, x, y, w, h, colors, value)** - Paints a rounded bar that is some-percentaged filled.
+Can be used as a progress bar.\
+*Realm:* Client\
+*Added in:* 1.3.1
+*Parameters:*
+- *r* - The amount the bar should be rounded
+- *x* - The position from the left of the screen
+- *y* - The position from the top of the screen
+- *w* - The width of the bar
+- *h* - The height of the bar
+- *colors* - Object containing [Colors](https://wiki.facepunch.com/gmod/Color) to be used when displaying the bar
+  - *background* - The background color of the bar
+  - *fill* - The color to use to show the percentage of the bar filled
+- *value* - The percent of the bar to be filled

+**HUD:PaintPowersHUD(powers, max_power, current_power, colors, title, subtitle)** - Paints a HUD for showing available powers and their associated costs.
+Used for roles such as the Phantom.\
+*Realm:* Client\
+*Added in:* 1.3.1
+*Parameters:*
+- *powers* - Table of key-value pairs where each key is the label for a power and the associated value is the cost of using it.
+The key can contain a `{num}` placeholder which will be replaced with the percentage of maximum power that the power costs
+- *max_power* - The maximum amount of a power a player can have
+- *current_power* - The current amount of power a player has
+- *colors* - Object containing [Colors](https://wiki.facepunch.com/gmod/Color) to be used when displaying the powers
+  - *background* - The background color of the progress bar used to show power level percentage
+  - *fill* - The color to use for the current power level in the progress bar
+- *title* - Title text to show within the power level progress bar
+- *subtitle* - The sub-title text, used for hints, that is shown in small text above the power level progress bar

+**HUD:ShadowedText(text, font, x, y, color, xalign, yalign)** - Renders text with an offset black background to emulate a shadow.\
+*Realm:* Client\
+*Added in:* 1.3.1
+*Parameters:*
+- *text* - The text to render
+- *font* - The name of the font to use
+- *x* - The position from the left of the screen
+- *y* - The position from the top of the screen
+- *color* - The color to use for the rendered text
+- *xalign* - The [TEXT_ALIGN](https://wiki.facepunch.com/gmod/Enums/TEXT_ALIGN) enum value to use for the horizontal alignment of the text
+- *yalign* - The [TEXT_ALIGN](https://wiki.facepunch.com/gmod/Enums/TEXT_ALIGN) enum value to use for the vertical alignment of the text

 ## Hooks
 Custom and modified event hooks available within the defined realm.
 A list of default TTT hooks is available [here](https://www.troubleinterroristtown.com/development/hooks/) but note that they may have been modified (see below).